Skiddle-ID/checkdomain/README.md

 The free API is **discontinued**. you can used the Ready to used Tools below.
 Thank you.
 Private API is available for GitHub Supporter.

+Notes: Public API is open temporary, GitHub Supporter will have early notice if I closed again.
+Thanks

 **Ready to use** : ~~https://skiddle.link/checkdomain~~ ([Github Repo](https://github.com/Skiddle-ID/domainchecker))

 Announcement on my blog: